After-Shock/Cloudbox-wiki/Configuring-Settings.md

       - Note: Password can be alpha or alphanumeric, but not only numeric and no special characters.
     - `downloads`: Path for ruTorrent downloads.
 Default is `"/home/{{user}}/downloads/rutorrent"`.
 - `plex`:
   - `tag`: Options are `public` or `plexpass`.
+Default is `public`.
-Use `plexpass` only if you have an active [Plex Pass](https://www.plex.tv/features/plex-pass/).
+    - Note: Use `plexpass` only if you have an active [Plex Pass](https://www.plex.tv/features/plex-pass/).
 This can be changed later by running the installer again.
-Default is `public`.
   - `transcodes`: Path of temporary transcoding files.
 Default is `"/home/{{user}}/transcodes"`.
     - Note: DO NOT use /tmp or /dev/shm as a transcode location.
 On reboots, /tmp and /dev/shm is cleared and this causes docker to recreate the folder as root, causing the plex transcoder to crash.
+- `plex_autoscan`
-- `plex_autoscan ip`: Server IP that Plex_Autoscan will listen on.
+  - `ip`: Server IP that Plex_Autoscan will listen on.
 Default is `0.0.0.0`.
     - Note: Should not be changed because containers can not communicate with host via 127.0.0.1.
 - `rclone`:
   - `version`: Rclone version.
 Should not be changed as this is the most stable tested version.
 Default is `1.36`.
 - `unionfs_cleaner`: